shapeshed/npm-3241-testcase/README.md

 # Test case for npm issue #3241

-This is a test case for an [npm issue][1] where an `npm install` hangs if there is a tarball in the dependencies of a package.
+This is a test case for an [npm issue][1] where an `npm install` hangs at the end of an install in certain circumstances.

 To repeat the bug run